 Hiding at the base of the gills of the “Spanish Dancer” is a species of shrimp that is only found there, the emperor shrimp (Periclimenes imperator).
 It gets a free ride, protection and probably some food from its host in the form of mucous and skin fragments.
 (Mauritius, Indian Ocean)

-Discover more about coral reefs:
+Discover more about coral reefs and oceans:

 Magic Porthole will have substantial background information about coral reefs as well as links to other sources such as information provided by NOAA's National Ocean Service where you can find: